-- This is by the surgical procedure Ramstedt's pyloromyotomy.
+- Definitive treatment is by the surgical procedure Ramstedt's pyloromyotomy.
 The laparoscopic route, now generally accepted as method of choice, has been shown to give a better cosmetic result without longer operation times or postoperative morbidity.

 Strangulated inguinal hernia

-- It is 10 times more common in boys than in girls.
+- Inguinal hernias are common (affecting 1-5% of term babies), and are six times more common in boys than in girls.

 - Paediatric surgeons will undertake repair soon after diagnosis, regardless of age or weight, in healthy full-term infant boys with asymptomatic reducible inguinal hernias.
 Emergency surgery is twenty times more likely to cause complications than an elective procedure.